9/11: One Day in America: Production

-In May 2020, it was announced National Geographic had ordered a 6-episode documentary limited series revolving around the 9/11 terrorist attacks with Dan Lindsay, T. J. Martin and David Glover set to serve as executive producers.
-Production companies involved in the series include 72 Films and the 9/11 Memorial Museum.
+In May 2020, National Geographic announced a six-part documentary series commemorating the 20th anniversary of the September 11 attacks.
+The series was produced by 72 Films in official collaboration with the 9/11 Memorial & Museum.

+The production took three years.
+The filmmakers interviewed 54 people for a total of 235 hours and sifted through 951 hours of archival footage, including material that had not previously been shown on television.
+The series was structured as a chronological, first-person account of the attacks, using testimony from survivors, eyewitnesses and first responders alongside contemporary footage.

+Daniel Bogado directed the series, with Caroline Marsden serving as series producer.
+Dan Lindsay, T. J. Martin and David Glover served as executive producers for 72 Films, while Carolyn Payne was executive producer for National Geographic.
+Joe Bini served as story consultant and David Schweitzer composed the music, and the series was edited by Chris Nicholls, Audinga Kucinskaite, Dan Lavender and Sam Bergson.

 Release

 Before its TV premiere, the series had its world premiere at the Tribeca Film Festival on June 11, 2021.
 It was screened at the Sheffield Doc/Fest on June 13, 2021.
 It was also screened at AFI Docs on June 24, 2021.

 Reception

 Critical response

+On Metacritic, the series received a score of 91 out of 100 based on four critic reviews, indicating "universal acclaim".

 John Anderson of The Wall Street Journal described the series as a "tour de force", adding: "The series is deliberately, painstakingly, enthrallingly thorough—so much so that the impact of the second plane into the south tower doesn't occur until halfway through the feature-length opener."
 David Sexton of New Statesman wrote: "However much you have watched footage of, or read about, the attacks, it forces you to endure the day as never before; to experience it more directly, in greater detail."
-Melanie McFarland of Salon wrote: "By having subjects speak directly into the camera, the filmmakers create an intimacy between the survivors and the viewers that makes is easier to bear witness and relive that nightmare with them and for them."
+Melanie McFarland of Salon wrote: "By having subjects speak directly into the camera, the filmmakers create an intimacy between the survivors and the viewers that makes is[sic] easier to bear witness and relive that nightmare with them and for them."